lnairGT/Robogyver-Tool-Macgyvering/tool_construction_taskPlanner/README.md

   - `object_score.py` reads from csv files that store shape, material and attachment scores for input objects.
 These scores can be computed using the models in `Tool_Macgyvering/visual_score_prediction` folder.
   - `planner_interface.py` contains supporting functions for our algorithms, such as functions for tracking the attempted tool constructions and mapping objects in the problem definition to point cloud names.
   - The `models` folder stores csv files containing shape, material and attachment scores for the 58 point clouds in our dataset.
 For more details on how these csv files are generated, please see `Tool_Macgyvering/visual_score_prediction`.
 Within the models folder:
-    - `grasp.csv` contains the number of grasp locations that were sampled for each of the 58 point clouds
+    - `grasp.csv` contains the number of grasp locations that were sampled for each of the 58 point clouds.
-    - `magnets.csv` specifies the number of magnets that are present on the objects
+    - `magnets.csv` specifies the number of magnets that are present on the objects.
-    - `pierce.csv` specifies a binary label indicating whether a given object is pierceable
+    - `pierce.csv` specifies a binary label indicating whether a given object is pierceable.
     - `material_class.csv` specifies a score indicating the fitness of a given object for performing the different actions, e.g., the object `wood_block_stack.ply` (made of wood) has a score of 0.99 for performing the actions hit, scoop, rake, and flip.
-The score `inf` indicates that the object material is not suited for the specific action
+The score `inf` indicates that the object material is not suited for the specific action.
     - Similarly, `shape.csv` specifies a score indicating the fitness of a given object for performing the specified actions.

 - `tests` contains PDDL domain and problem definitions for three domains: Assembly, cooking and cleaning.
 Within each domain, there are two separate tasks that each require one tool to be constructed.
 For example, the problem file `tests/assembly/hit/task01.pddl` requires the construction of a hammer, and the problem file `tests/cooking/flip/task01.pddl` requires the construction of a spatula.
 The final task plan solution is saved in the corresponding folder with the extension `.pddl.soln`.